Rudie Ramli

 Rudie Ramli (born 15 May 1982) is a Malaysian former professional football player who last played for MOF FC in Malaysia FAM League as a forward.

 Born in Selangor, Rudie with Mohd Fadzli Saari of Pahang was the first player from Malaysia who sign a contract to play in Germany.
 He signed a five-month contract as a semi professional player with SV Wehen who currently in third division of Germany Football.

 Rudie is also the former member of Malaysia national team.
 He played in the 2005 Southeast Asian Games in Manila where Malaysia won the bronze medal.
 He scored three goals in the competition and earned his first red card at international stage against Cambodia.
 With the senior team, he made his debut against New Zealand on 19 February 2006.
+He was also nominated to play for the national team by the then national coach Norizan Bakar in 2006 Pestabola Merdeka.